Banff Travel Tips: 30+ Things to Know Before You Go

 Can I visit Lake Louise in the winter?

 Yes, you can visit Lake Louise in the winter.
 Lake Louise is a year-round destination that offers something for everyone.
-In the winter, you can walk the lakeshore to see the frozen Louise Falls (continuing past the end Lake Louise enters avalanche terrain).
+In the winter, you can walk the lakeshore to see the frozen Louise Falls (continuing past the end of Lake Louise enters avalanche terrain).

 You can also snowshoe or do a winter hike up to Mirror Lake (going past Mirror Lake to Lake Agnes enters avalanche terrain).
 To get a great view of the Fairmont Chateau Lake Louise, hike or snowshoe up to Fairview Lookout.